10m+

 What is a buy-to-let mortgage?

-The rules around buy-to-let mortgages are fairly similar to those around regular mortgages, but there are some key differences to be aware of around lending criteria, eligibility and affordability.
+The rules around buy-to-let mortgages are similar to those for regular mortgages, but there are key differences around lending criteria, eligibility and affordability.

 How does a buy-to-let mortgage work?